PriestessSakuraka/discord.js-rainbow-role-controller/README.md

 # Features

-Change color of role on discord periodically.
+Change colors of role on discord periodically.

 # Requirements